Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/Bootleg_cartridge_mod/README.md

-# Making a Cartridge for real
+# Making a cartridge for real

 ## Do this at your own risk, design currently not validated on my side !